Power-SLIC: Fast Superpixel Segmentations by Diagrams: Evaluation

+\paragraph{Quantitive Evaluation} For our quantitive evaluation, we compute boundary recall, undersegmentation error, achievable segmentation accuracy, and compactness for~$k$ number of superpixels between 300 and 2,000.
+Additionally, we report the running times and peak signal-to-noise ratios for image compression for various~$k$.
+Finally, we measure the noise robustness by considering the trade-off between boundary recall and compactness.

-To measure boundary adherence, we consider both \emph{boundary recall} and \emph{precision}; see~\cite{slicpaper, metrics}.
-Boundary recall~($BR$), the most commonly used metric to assess boundary adherence given a ground truth, measures the percentage of detected ground truth boundary pixels, while boundary precision $(BP)$ measures the rate of true positives among all the boundary detections.
-They are defined as with $T_p,$ $F_p,$ $F_n$ denoting the number of true positives, false positives, and false negatives, respectively.
-In practice, we follow~\cite{slicpaper} and classify a ground truth boundary pixel as a true positive (resp. false negative) if its spatial 2-neighborhood contains a (resp. no) superpixel boundary pixel.
-Accordingly,~$F_p$ equals the number of superpixel boundary pixels that are not in a spatial 2-neighborhood from a ground truth boundary pixel.
+Boundary recall~($BR$) measures the percentage of detected ground truth boundary pixels.
+With $T_p$ and $F_p$ denoting the number of true positives and false negatives, respectively, $BR$ is defined as $BR = \nicefrac{T_p}{(T_p + F_n)}.$ In practice, we follow~\cite{slicpaper} and classify a ground truth boundary pixel as a true positive if its spatial two-neighborhood contains a superpixel boundary pixel.
+Accordingly,~$F_p$ equals the number of superpixel boundary pixels not in a spatial two-neighborhood of a ground truth boundary pixel.

-Ideally, one would like to devise an algorithm with boundary recall and precision equal to one.
-In practice, however, a compromise between these quantities exists: an algorithm with high boundary recall is likely to have false positives, and an algorithm with high boundary precision is likely to miss some true boundary pixels.
-However, it is important to report both to ensure that an algorithm is not improving one of the measures by significantly reducing the other.
+We also compute the undersegmentation error (USE), which increases when different ground truth regions are grouped into the same superpixel.
+With $\mathcal{G}$ denoting the set of segments in the ground truth and $\mathcal{S}$ denoting the set of superpixels, USE can be defined as:

+The achievable segmentation accuracy (ASA) provides an upper bound on the best obtainable segmentation accuracy of the image when segmenting on the superpixel level.
+It is defined as

-To evaluate regularity, we compute the \emph{compactness} of the superpixels as introduced in~\cite{compactnessmetric}.
-With $b_i$ and $\kappa_i$ denoting the $i$th superpixel's total number of boundary pixels and area, respectively, the iso-perimetric quotient is defined as The quotient essentially measures the similarity of a superpixel to a disc.
-Compactness $(CO)$ is then defined as the weighted average over these quotients
+To evaluate compactness, we compute the compactness of the superpixels as introduced in~\cite{compactnessmetric}.
+Let $b_i$ and $\kappa_i$ denote the $i$th superpixel's total number of boundary pixels and area.
+With $Q_i$ the iso-perimetric quotient, compactness $(CO)$ is defined as:

-It is usually observed that very high boundary adherence leads to poor compactness while high compactness leads to low boundary adherence.
-A superpixel algorithm therefore needs to find a good balance between the two.